YeungOnion/YeungOnion/README.md

-- 👋 Hi, I’m @YeungOnion, my name is Orion Yeung, I use he/him pronouns.
+- 👋 Hi, I’m @YeungOnion, my name is Orion Yeung, I use he/him pronouns
-- 👀 I’m interested in physics and high performance computing to support scientific advances that lead to positive impact.
+- 👀 I’m interested in
+  - high throughput distributed computing to support scientific advances that lead to positive impact
-- 🌱 I’m currently learning the ropes for DevOps in performance distributed computing as well as a few languages that are fun and may be useful for developing tooling that supports researcher use cases
+  - learning more about distributed data stores supporting data analysis
+  - obtaining a career job as an RSE, [[What is an RSE?]](https://us-rse.org/about/what-is-an-rse/), on LinkedIn I am #OpenToWork
+- 🌱 I’m learning
+  - how to be a maintainer (on the fly, at [`statrs`](https://github.com/statrs-dev/statrs))
+  - some advanced statistics and the Rust language
-  - go and rust for portable cli tooling
+  - golang and rust for making cli dev tools
-  - elixir (and considering gleam), for application development
 - 📫 How to reach me
-  - Email me through my email (obfuscated against email scraping), my gmail is myfirstname\[dot]mylastname
+  - via email (obfuscated against email scraping), my gmail is myfirstname\[dot]mylastname
+  - through [my website's contact form](https://yeungonion.netlify.app/contact) that I intend to use more often

 <!---
 YeungOnion/YeungOnion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.